 4. Carbon Fiber is Everywhere!

-When it was first starting to be mass produced to the public, carbon fiber products seemed like a gimmick or reserved only for the rich.
-Carbon fiber golf clubs and F1 cars seemed like the limit to our imaginations.
+Carbon fiber products are gimmicked or reserved only for the rich when mass-produced to the public.
+Golf clubs and F1 cars seemed to limit our imaginations.
 The truth is, carbon fiber has a ton of capabilities and applications.

 Starting with the biggest stage of importance, carbon fiber has allowed astronauts to walk on the moon.
-It has made aircraft, helicopters, and vehicles lighter and more fuel efficient.
-This has allowed rescue vehicles to operate faster and go farther to where they’re needed.
+It has made aircraft, helicopters, and vehicles lighter and more fuel-efficient.
+Allowing rescue vehicles to operate faster and go farther to where needed.

 Car collectors will attest to the beauty of carbon fiber paneling, spoilers, roofs, and hoods.
 This has reinforced parts of cars that were notoriously easy to damage, highlighting the shortcomings of fiberglass, sheet metal, and etc. Carbon fiber is now a staple in BMW, Tesla, and other luxury auto manufacturers.

-In the healthcare industry, carbon fiber is used to enhance the lives of patients and medical professionals.
+The healthcare industry uses carbon fiber to enhance the lives of patients and medical professionals.
 It offers strong, lightweight, and sterile options for medical equipment.
 Prosthetics have evolved to a new level of durability and flexibility, thanks to carbon fiber.